Zoning

 Each area of the city is zoned for certain types of land use activities, building types, and site development rules.
 If you want to build a home or open a business, for example, you need to make sure these zoning laws are followed.

-Find a Zoning District
+Find a Zoning District or Map

 Use the About My Place to find a property’s zoning district.
 First, enter the address of the property in the top right corner of the webpage that you want to know about.
 At the bottom of the page, an information tab labelled “Quick Data” will show up.
 The first tab will list the zoning district.